 Lifeguards who fail to act when swimmers are in danger negligently place people at risk and can be held liable for their failure to provide assistance.
 Just because a lifeguard is present doesn’t mean people are swimming in safe waters.
 Serious accidents when lifeguards are on duty are an all too common event.
 These incidents may raise the question, when is a lifeguard sued?

 Lifeguards Don’t Guarantee Safety

 It is estimated that more than 10 people each day die from drowning.
 Of these, more than 20% of fatalities involve the death of a child under the age of 15.
-Nationwide, it is estimated that each year more than 100 drownings occur when a lifeguard is present.
+Nationwide, it is estimated that each year, more than 100 drownings occur when a lifeguard is present.
 Of all childhood drowning fatalities, over 60% occur within swimming pools and not in open water.
-This makes swimming in a pool more dangerous than boating or a summertime swim at the beach.
+This makes swimming in a pool more dangerous than boating or a summer swim at the beach.

-Lifeguards can also be overworked which can lead to fatigue.
-The problem is especially pronounced during warmer weather months and high-traffic periods when more people use the pool.
+Lifeguards can also be overworked, which can lead to fatigue.
+The problem is especially pronounced during warmer weather months and high-traffic periods, when more people use the pool.
 Fatigue is one of the most common causes of lifeguards failing to act when swimmers are in danger.
 If lifeguards are not properly rotated or given sufficient breaks at regular intervals, they can lose focus and miss swimmers who are in danger.
 While lifeguards can be held liable for their failure to act, so too can an employer who fails to adequately train, properly monitor, and efficiently schedule lifeguards within the swimming facility.